data61/Mirza/README.md

 `testsupplychainserver`, create it anew and run the migration script to create all the relevant tables.

-To do a clean build, do `./restart.sh --clean`.
+To do a clean build instead, do `./restart.sh --clean`.

 Things to do before next release: